-- Increase enzyme and substrate ratio
+- It increases the enzyme and substrate ratio.

-- Requires minimum activation time
+- It requires a minimum activation time.

 Disadvantages of Immobilization

-- Industrial use is limited
+- Its industrial use is limited.

-- Enzymes can lose their catalytic property
+- The enzymes may lose their catalytic property and stability.

-Applications of Immobilized enzymes
+Applications of Immobilized Enzymes

-Industrial use: E.g. Production of antibiotics, amino acids etc.
+- Industrial use: E.g. Production of antibiotics, amino acids etc.

-Biomedical use: E.g. For the treatment, diagnosis and drug delivery.
+- Biomedical use: E.g. For the treatment, diagnosis and drug delivery.

-In the food industry: E.g. Production of jams, jellies, syrups etc.
+- In the food industry: E.g. Production of jams, jellies, syrups etc.

-In the detergent industry: E.g. immobilization of lipases to digest lipid present in stains or dirt.
+- In the detergent industry: E.g. Immobilization of lipases to digest lipid present in stains or dirt.

-Textile industry: E.g. Scouring, bio-polishing etc.
+- Textile industry: E.g. Scouring, bio-polishing etc.

 Thus immobilization process is widely used in various fields, in which an enzyme can be immobilized to the particular phase after which it can be reused and stabilized to carry out many reactions.